scottbw/spaws/doc/recipes/review.md

 #Review

-A review record contains a review comment and (optionally) a rating in the same format as for a rating record.
+A review record contains a review comment.
 The review comment is a String in the content of the activity.

 ##Example: